 Patients with systemic lupus erythematosus (SLE) and related connective tissue diseases may be at increased risk of developing aseptic meningitis with fever and coma during ibuprofen therapy.
 This condition has been observed on rare occasions in patients on ibuprofen and has been reported in patients who do not have an underlying chronic disease.
 If signs or symptoms of meningitis develop, consider the possibility that it is related to ibuprofen use.

-Ibuprofen is a racemate, and, on average, 60% of R-ibuprofen is converted to S-ibuprofen.
-S-ibuprofen is metabolized via hepatic oxidation by cytochrome P450 (CYP) 2C9 to inactive metabolites.
+S-ibuprofen is metabolized via hepatic oxidation by CYP2C9 to inactive metabolites.
 CYP2C9 is polymorphic; CYP2C9(1) is the wild-type, and CYP2C9(2) and CYP2C9(3) are the most common variants.
 The variant CYP2C9(3) allele decreases enzyme activity to a greater extent than does CYP2C9(2), but clearance of racemic ibuprofen was reduced among all variant genotypes as compared with the wild-type (1/1).
 Higher S-ibuprofen concentrations led to greater inhibition of COX-1 (reduced thromboxane B2 concentrations) and greater inhibition of COX-2 (reduced prostaglandin E2 concentrations).
 Importantly, both thromboxane B2 and prostaglandin E2 concentrations were reduced the most among patients with the CYP2C9 genotypes (3/3), (1/3), (2/3), and (2/2).
-Plasma half-life of both oral and parenteral forms is between 2 and 4 hours.
-Ibuprofen is excreted in the urine: 50 to 60% as metabolites and approximately 10% as unchanged drug.
-Some biliary excretion may occur.
-Excretion is usually complete within 24 hours of administration.

 Children and Adolescents 6 to 16 years